slink-go/redisson/README.md

 Basically it's translated to string representation and stored as string.

 > __Warning__
-TODO: serializers for complex data structures still need to be implemented; for now only basic data types are supported:
+<br>TODO: serializers for complex data structures still need to be implemented;
+for now only basic data types are supported:
 <br>- strings
 <br>- integer numbers